 Bear Bott are a fairly new UK brand.
-They offer an Ai2 and AIO versions (plus newborn) of their nappy, alongside some wet bags and pods.
+They offer an Ai2, AIO, and pocket nappy versions (plus newborn) of their nappy, alongside some wet bags, pods, change mat and liners.
 This is the newer (version 2) of the Ai2 version, I haven’t tried the previous version to compare.
 The nappy was very kindly gifted for review, but all views are my own.

 The Ai2 retails for around £22.
 The first thing you notice about this nappy is the PUL, it is so silky soft and feels really luxurious.
 It offers good containment and yet the elastics are gentle.

 It is only available in a popper waist fastening, there are hip poppers and an overlap tab.
 The rise poppers are in three columns and there is also an extra row.
 Although the nappy is quite generous, and I feel confident it will last us until potty training, it sizes down surprisingly well.